Good night, and good luck

 I went to see Good Night and Good Luck tonight at the Ambler Theater, and, after a long time, I remembered why I like cinema.

 I loved the Ambler Theater.
-Scott and I had several frightening experiences in multiplex theaters and solemny promised to each other never to repeat the horror again (the screamingly loud stupid stream of ads, about 25 minutes of it, insulting to anybody who is older than 8; the poisonous popcorns that make you sick; the general atmosphere of video arcade; the feel of humiliation rather than of pleasure).
+Scott and I had several frightening experiences in multiplex theaters and solemnly promised to each other never to repeat the horror again (the screamingly loud stupid stream of ads, about 25 minutes of it, insulting to anybody who is older than 8; the poisonous popcorn that makes you sick; the general atmosphere of video arcade; the feel of humiliation rather than of pleasure).
 So, we just don’t go to see movies in theaters; we much more enjoy the domestic Netflix experience.
 But small movie theaters are the real deal.

 The Ambler theater is a beautiful space with good movies and special events.
 We noticed that there was an older crowd, and it was great.
 It felt like I was among my people.